eyayaw/ethio-youtube-channels/README.md

 3. Run the  `make-plots.R`  script to generate an interactive chart and save it as  chart.html.

-4. Install Quarto and use it to render the  chart.qmd  file.
+4. Install Quarto and use it to render the  `analysis.qmd`  file.

 # Contributing